bash-bastion/awesome-basalt/BEST_PRACTICES.md

 - If you need a different name (due to Bash dynamic scope, etc.) then naming it `REPLY_OUTER` or `REPLY_INNER_*`, or `REPLY_{name}` is O.K.

-- _Only_ set REPLY at the beginning or end of the function
+- Try to only set REPLY at the beginning or end of the function

 ### Other benefits